 1. Cleaning Rod

 It’s important to remember that using a cleaning rod can actually damage the barrel of your gun if it’s not used correctly.
 The slightest ding on the crown can impact the accuracy of a rifle or handgun.
-This is why you should try to use a cleaning rod made of a material that is softer than the steel of the barrel such as the carbon fiber rods made by Tipton.
+This is why you should try to use a cleaning rod made of a material that is softer than the steel of the barrel.
 The large handle gives you grip and leverage, while the carbon fiber rod won’t damage the bore.

 These are the little attachments that go on the end of your cleaning rod to hold a cleaning patch while you push the rod through the bore.
 All you have to do is stab the middle of a cleaning patch and push it through the barrel.
 The point keeps the patch in place as you push it through.
 Consider this jag by Tipton as its patented protective process shields it from bore solvents for a long life and improved cleaning.